Import floor plans from Revit files

 Note:

-The conversion workflow involves the following high level steps:
+The import workflow consists of the following high level steps:

-2. Run the Import BIM To Indoor Dataset tool to add features to an indoor dataset
+2. Run the Import BIM To Indoor Dataset tool.

 Each step is described in the sections below.